bgd-labs/aave-governance-v3/DEPLOYMENT.md

 - *[foundry.toml](./foundry.toml)*: when adding a new network, you should also add the respective definitions (rpc_endpoints and etherscan).
 Under the etherscan section you should only add the network configuration if its not supported by etherscan.
 If there is a network that needs special configuration, add it there also, under the network profile.
 - *scripts*: These can be found in the folder [scripts](./scripts/).
 Here you will find the deployment scripts needed for the different parts of the system.
 If you are adding a new network, you will first need to double check that the nework is added in [Solidity Utils](https://github.com/bgd-labs/solidity-utils/blob/main/src/contracts/utils/ChainHelpers.sol) repository, add the network path in [GovBaseScript](), and then add a new network script in [InitialDeployment.s.sol]().
 When using the scripts for the deployments, they will get the necessary addresses from the generated json files under [deployments](./deployments/) folder, so it is necessary to follow the strict deployment order, that will be specified later.
 After deployment, the scripts save the new deployed addresses in the mentioned json files.
 - *deployments*: The [deployments](./deployments/) folder contains the deployed addresses for every network.
 Its important to take into account that the json files will be modified with the script execution or simulation, so if there is a simulation but execution fails, the addresses will be modified.
-Also take into account that for some of the Governance smart contract deployments, there is a need to have [aDI](https://github.com/aave-dao/adi-deploy/tree/main/deployments/cc/mainnet) addresses.
-When deploying for a new network you need to add the addresses json from there under the directory [/deployments/cc/mainnet/](./deployments/cc/mainnet/) as its the directory used in the scripts to search for addresses.
-Keep in mind that these need to be up to date, or the Governance contracts you deploy will not be correctly connected.
+Also take into account that there is a dependency on [aDI](https://github.com/aave-dao/adi-deploy/tree/main/deployments) addresses, taken from [address book](https://github.com/bgd-labs/aave-address-book) or added in [InitialDeployment](./scripts/InitialDeployments.s.sol) script.
 - *Makefile*: This can be found [here](./Makefile).
 I has the commands to be able to deploy each smart contract for the selected network.
 If you need to deploy any of the smart contracts to a new network, (after you have added the necessary network scripts), you just need to change the network name in the necessary command and execute it.
 You can deploy using a private key or a ledger by adding `LEDGER=true` to the execution command.
-If you want to deploy into a mainnet network, you would need to add: `PROD=true`
+If you want to deploy into a mainnet network, you would need to add: `PROD=true`.
+You can also set the specific gwei amount to pay for the transaction.

 You can see here an example of executing the first command that you need that will generate the specified network addresses json: